-The main stator provides power for excitation of the exciter field via the SX460 (SX440 or SX421) AVR which is the controlling device governing the level of excitation provided to the exciter field.
+he main stator provides power for excitation of the exciter field a the SX440 (or SX421) AVR which is the controlling device governing the level of excitation provided to the exciter field.
 The AVR responds to a voltage sensing signal derived from the main stator winding.
 By controlling the low power of the exciter field, control of the high power requirement of the main field is achieved through the rectified output of the exciter armature.

-The SX460 or SX440 AVR senses average voltage on two phases ensuring close regulation.
+The SX440 AVR senses average voltage on two phases ensuring close regulation.
 In addition it detects engine speed and provides voltage fall off with speed, below a pre-selected speed (Hz) setting, preventing over-excitation at low engine speeds and softening the effect of load switching to relieve the burden on the engine.